 A couple weeks ago, I sat down to spend an hour or so finishing booking the majority of the items for our trip to Europe in March.
 We’ll spend 10 days wandering through Southern Spain, Paris and Tuscany, visiting some of our favorite spots as well as exploring some new ones too.
 And while this trip sounds pretty dreamy, as I got into the planning process of it, I quickly started realizing how many items there were to plan for – hotels, rental cars in different cities, flights, trains.
 Such is the way that travel goes, it’s always so much fun thinking ahead to a trip but sometimes we forget how much time and money goes into actually planning these dreamy escapes.
 The good news?
 I actually booked the majority of this trip on points.
 Not sure how to do that?
 No problem!
-Today I’m sharing the inside information for how I book flights and rental cars for free all around the world so you can too!
+Today I’m sharing the inside information for how to book flights and rental cars for free all around the world so you can too!

 I’ll walk through each of the items below on our itinerary for this trip that I got for free (or for a major discount) using points and miles.
 And then at the bottom, links to how you can do this too for your own trips in the future!
 I’ll use my itinerary for this trip for reference, but be sure to check into your own destinations to customize it for you.